-- A 2016 review of existing studies found that stressful experiences during childhood can increase the release of cytokines by your immune system.
+- A of existing studies found that stressful experiences during childhood can increase the release of cytokines by your immune system.
 This is associated with an increased risk of mental illness in adulthood.
 Researchers believe that this early release of cytokines may cause changes in the brain that increase a person’s risk of developing a mental illness later in life.

-- A 2015 article noted that rats produced different types of cytokines depending on the type of stress they experienced.
+- A noted that rats produced different types of cytokines depending on the type of stress they experienced.
 For example, an injury produced one type of pro-inflammatory cytokine.
 Meanwhile, exposure to a social stressor, such as separation from a close family member, released a different type of pro-inflammatory cytokine.

-- A 2011 review exploring the link between stress and the immune system found that stress may play a role in conditions that affect the immune system, such as cancer, HIV, and inflammatory bowel disease.
+- A exploring the link between stress and the immune system found that stress may play a role in conditions that affect the immune system, such as cancer, HIV, and inflammatory bowel disease.

 What does all of this new knowledge mean for our health?
 Keep reading to learn more about the role that PNI plays in several common conditions.

 Psoriasis is a great example of how your immune system, CNS, mental health, and stress levels are all intertwined.
 It’s a chronic condition that causes your skin cells to grow too quickly.
 Your body usually sheds extra skin cells, but if you have psoriasis, these extra cells build up on your skin’s surface.
 This can lead to intense itching and pain.

 The overgrowth of skin cells in psoriasis is due to the release of cytokines from your immune system.
 We know that psychological stress may worsen or trigger episodes of psoriasis.
 Indeed, people with psoriasis tend to have of cortisol, a stress hormone.